 big AL released his sophomore LP, “The Opening Act”, to high anticipation and rave reviews.
 He called on industry heavyweights like Canton Jones, Pettidee, and a host of other producers to aid him in his is explosive outcry to the industry about humility. big AL’s personality is synonymous with his stage presence in that his express interest in what he does is to set the stage for the Lord to have His way.
 “The Opening Act” is who big AL is as he prepares the crowd to meet the consummate performer himself, Jesus Christ.
 The album spawned a nationally-recognized hit, “Rest of My Days (featuring Canton Jones)”, an urban up-tempo ballad about praising the Lord through any circumstance.
 The song grew in such demand that big AL filmed another music video, and that video is still in regular rotation on BET’s Video Gospel and GMC’s Soulful Voices.
 The album also caught the attention of many in the industry, like those in the National Independent Gospel Music Association (NIGMA).
 The “Rhythm of Gospel Awards” recognizes the work and progress of independent artists in over 33 cities and is sponsored by NIGMA.
 In 2009, big AL was nominated for three “Rhythm of Gospel Awards”: Holy Hip-Hop Album of the Year, Holy Hip-Hop Artist of the Year, and Holy Hip-Hop Song of the Year, of which he won Album of the Year and Artist of the Year.
 It also garnered big AL 2010 Stellar Awards, first-round balloting, and the same in the 2011 GMA Dove Awards.

-Recently, big AL released his most compelling album to date, “The Balancing Act”.
+In 2011, big AL released his most compelling solo album to date, “The Balancing Act”.
 The album features industry personalities KJ-52, Canton Jones, k-Drama, Claude Deuce, and more.
 It brings to life the delicate “balance” that we all need, and it personally exposes big AL’s successes and struggles.
 The heart-wrenching, hard-hitting, “Testify”, displays a level of transparency that most artists only talk about, but big AL lays it all on the line!
 The industry buzz for this album is the single, “B.F.F.”, a ballad about big AL’s relationship with the Lord that uses the text-messaging abbreviations of this hand-held generation.
 The video to this song released on September 1, 2011.